Microsoft-OpenSource-Labs/openshift-azure-lab/README.md

 # OpenShift on Azure

-> By Khaled Elbedri, January, 2017
+> By Khaled Elbedri, January, 2017 Email: khaled.elbedri@microsoft.com
 Download  the file openshift-azure.pdf or openshift-azure.docx and follow the steps.

 ## License